 Do all this in a manner that is as visible as possible in front of the greatest possible number

 Let them see your sense of urgency

-Be careful not to fall into a parody of urgency by running around shouting “faster, faster”, creating too much stress for others and finding yourself frustrated that nobody has completed all the objectives for the next day.
+Be careful not to fall into a parody of urgency by running around shouting “faster, faster”, creating too much stress for others, and finding yourself frustrated that nobody has completed all the objectives for the next day.
 People who suddenly understand the need for urgency sometimes fall into the trap of “false urgency”.

 One of the major components of urgency is immediacy.
 And this can lead you to demand that everything be done by tomorrow.
 But some projects will require months to be completed.

-This allows us to realise that it takes 5 years to reach an important and ambitious goal, all the while coming to work every day with the motivation to find every opportunity to keep moving towards this goal.
+This allows us to realize that it takes 5 years to reach an important and ambitious goal, all the while coming to work every day with the motivation to find every opportunity to keep moving towards this goal.

 6. TACTIC 3: FIND OPPORTUNITY IN CRISES